aabari/academic-kickstart/content/home/posts.md

 # Recent Posts widget.
 # This widget displays recent posts from `content/post/`.
 widget = "posts"
-active = true
+active = false
 date = "2016-04-20T00:00:00"

-title = "Recent Posts"
+title = "Recent News"
 subtitle = ""

 # Order that this section will appear in.